Murder of Jasmine Fiore: Jenkins' suicide

 At about 6 p.m. on August 20, Jenkins arrived in a silver 2001 Chrysler PT Cruiser with a young blonde woman at the Thunderbird Motel in Hope, British Columbia, Canada.
 The car had Alberta license plates.
 They pulled up beside a dumpster, rather than beside the rooms, which the motel manager said was strange.
 Jenkins stayed in the car while a young woman paid cash for three nights' accommodation.
 The manager described the woman as attractive, about 25 to 30 years old, and very calm, making small talk while registering.
 The guest in the room next door said the woman stayed for about 20 minutes with Jenkins in Room 2, and then left the motel.
 The woman proved to be Jenkins's half-sister, Alena Jenkins.
 The manager saw Jenkins walking outside the motel the next day, August 21.
 The manager said Jenkins looked "exhausted", and was not recognizable from his picture on television.

-At 11:30 a.m. on August 23, the couple failed to check out.
+At 11:30 a.m. on August 23, the pair failed to check out.
 Having noticed very little activity over the weekend, the motel manager and his nephew decided to check on the room.
 Jenkins was found dead, apparently of suicide; his body was hanging from a clothes rack by a belt.
 No suicide note was found at the motel; however, police found a document saved on Jenkins' computer titled, "Last Will and Testament", which was dated August 20, 2009.

 On August 27, 2009, investigators found a storage unit full of Jenkins' belongings, including a suitcase of clothes, in Washington state.

-Following his suicide, Jenkins' mother, Nada Jenkins, who resided in Vancouver, refuses to accept that he killed Fiore.
-She replied in a brief telephone interview that she's sure the evidence will eventually prove his innocence, but began to cry when she described Jenkins as a good and kind man and having the necessary to "clear his name".
+Following his suicide, Jenkins' mother, Nada Jenkins, who resides in Vancouver, told the Associated Press that she believes that Jenkins did not kill Fiore.
+She replied in a brief telephone interview that she was sure the evidence would eventually prove his innocence and stated that "he's kind and we need to clear his name".

 Jenkins' father, Dan Jenkins, wrote a letter to the Calgary Herald following his son's suicide.
 His letter noted that he was on a holiday when his son called on August 17, telling Dan that he was driving back home to Canada, and sadly recounted that Fiore had left him again.
 He said that they had returned from San Diego adding that she had left to run an errand but never returned.
-Dan didn't notice about the murder until August 19, before immediately receiving the call from Birch Bay which led Dan to fly back to Vancouver by plane shortly after his son crossed the border.
+Dan did not learn about the murder until August 19, before immediately receiving the call from Birch Bay which led Dan to fly back to Vancouver by plane shortly after his son crossed the border.